Thurston norm for coherent right-angled Artin groups via $L^2$-invariants: Introduction

 \subsection{Acknowledgments}

-The author would like to thank Dawid Kielak for introducing her to the work of Friedl--L\"{u}ck and Friedl--Tillmann, as well as his own work on polytopes, which inspired this paper.
+The author would like to thank Dawid Kielak for introducing her to the work of Friedl--L\"{u}ck and Friedl--Tillmann, as well as his own work on polytopes which inspired this paper.
 She would also like to thank Dawid Kielak for comments on an earlier draft.
+Finally, the author thanks the anonymous referee for useful comments.